shawnli329/SetDpi_SL/README.md

 This project based on this: https://github.com/imniko/SetDPI , it's a commnad line project.

-# SetDPI
+# SetDPI_SL

-This is a sample and simple C++ project to change windows Scale and Layout aka DPI scaling by click the tray icon in task bar.
+I did some changes, make it a mouse click programe, by click the tray icon in task bar, you can change the windows scale of your monitor.
 It can work on single and multi-monitor setup.

 ## How to use

-It takes up to 2 parameters, first being the scale in percent.
-The second argument is the monitor index, which you get from windows display settings, if you click identify it shows you the index.

-`SetDPI.exe [DPI scale value] [monitor index]`

-If you have only one monitor or want only main monitor to change you can omit the monitor index.

-To get the current scale of a monitor, replace the scale argument with `get` to print the current scaling.
-For automation with `value` only the scale is printed.

-## Examples

-- To set 2nd monitor to a scale value of 250
-	- `SetDPI.exe 250 2`
-- To set main monitor to a scale value of 125
-	- `SetDPI.exe 125`
-- To get the scale of the 2nd monitor
-	- `SetDPI.exe get 2` prints `Current Resolution: 250`
-	- `SetDPI.exe value 2` prints `250`
+Download the release version, click to run, then right click the icon in the task bar, choose the monitor and the scales you want to change.

 ## Release

-Get the release build and a sample AutoHotkey script with hotkey example from here https://github.com/imniko/SetDPI/releases/
+Get the release build and a sample AutoHotkey script with hotkey example from here https://github.com/shawnli329/SetDPI_SL/releases/

 ## Credits

 The whole credits go to @lihas of this project, https://github.com/lihas/windows-DPI-scaling-sample it was not possible without his findings.

+The whole credits go to @imniko of this project, https://github.com/imniko/SetDPI it was not possible without his code.